Skip to content

 Based on the defined requirements and the strengths and weaknesses of the various data sources, HDX - OCHA Global Subnational Admin Boundaries emerges as the most suitable option.
 FieldMaps.io remains a very strong alternative.

-Name Accuracy Update Frequency Admin levels Access Flexible representation of boundaries
+Name Main Use(s) / Authoritativeness / Resp.
+(Dis-)Advantages Data sources Accuracy Update Frequency Admin levels Access Flexible representation of boundaries

-Fieldsmaps.io High (OCHA + local gov) Frequent (but based on one person) Up to level 4 Free Yes
+Fieldmaps.io Covering more than one country, world mapping HDX, Geoboundaries High (OCHA + local gov) Frequent (but based on one person) Up to level 4 Free YES

-Geoboundaries High Last updated 2022 Up to level 2 Free NO (USA pov)
+Geoboundaries Very comprehensive, but needs processing (not edge-matched, not hierarchical) Government sources, OpenStreetMap, Wikipedia High Last updated 2023 Up to level 4 Free NO (USA pov)

-Mapbox High Unknown Up to level 4 Commercial YES
+Mapbox Very accurate, covering all countries Commercial supplier High Unknown Up to 4 Commercial YES

 FieldMaps.io